tacatac/archnosh/README.md

 # Archnosh is nosh for Archlinux

-This repository provides the build and install files necessary to integrate the [nosh](https://jdebp.eu/Softwares/nosh/) system and service manager with Archlinux package management.
+This repository provides the build files necessary to integrate the [nosh](https://jdebp.eu/Softwares/nosh/) system and service manager with Archlinux package management.

 The packaging here closely follows the [Debian packaging](https://jdebp.eu/Softwares/nosh/debian-binary-packages.html) provided by the author of nosh.